In this article, you’ll be learning about what waves are, how they can help your event, and how you can assign them to pools.

 - Setting a start and end time for each wave will allow attendees to look up their wave time so they know when to be ready to play.
-They can do this by searching for themselves on the public Attendees tab, or on their dashboard.
+They can do this by searching for themselves on the public Attendees tab, towards the bottom of the Manage Registration page.

 - Waves are global, meaning they apply to all events across the tournament.